 Green Goddess Quinoa Salad – Recipe

-It could easily be a light lunch meal in itself, or as an accompaniment to a main course.
+It could easily be a light lunch meal in itself, or as an accompaniment to the main course.

 It is very simple to prepare, since the quinoa and the sauce may be prepared ahead of time and kept refrigerated until ready to mix together just before serving.

-I suggest to under-cook, rather than overcook the quinoa, so it does not get mushy and clumpy once mixed with the sauce and the other ingredients.
+I suggest under-cook, rather than overcooking the quinoa, so it does not get mushy and clumpy once mixed with the sauce and the other ingredients.

 This recipe yields 6-8 servings.

 I used the mixed grain quinoa (that is what I had on hand), but you can use the regular one which does not have the darker color grain.
 They both taste the same, just look different.

 Serving suggestion…this is what mine looked like.
 Please note how loose the quinoa grains are.
 Other recipes suggest using the instant pot to cook the quinoa for 1 minute, but I cooked mine on the stovetop, so if you follow my cooking direction in this recipe, yours will turn out the same way…:-)